synappser/Taskan/README.md

 - When the Open Recent menu item is empty it opens a new Untitled document instead
 - Otherwise, no disruption comes from untimely opening of Untitled documents
 - Clicking on the Pin icon in the toolbar keeps a document always on top
+- If you prefer keyboard-driven navigation and editing, a Vim mode is available (in the Preferences Editor pane)
 - A detailed tutorial is displayed on first launch (also available through the Help menu)

 ## Roadmap

+- [x] Add a Vim mode
 - [ ] Add a collapse/un-collapse all (collapse all but the selected project, etc.)
 - [ ] Add option to keep a dragged task highlighted
-- [ ] Make space for dragged task if dropped on an another task
+- [ ] Make space for dragged task if dropped on another task
 - [ ] Add more tags such as @due, @next, @waiting, etc.
 - [ ] Add a DatePicker popup for the @due tag
 - [ ] Add Reminders through a @reminder tag